Actindo-AG/Documentation/Cloudinary/Integration/01_EstablishConnection.md

 5. Click the [SAVE] button in the bottom of the *Credentials* section.
-  The connection to the selected Cloudinary account is established.
+  The connection to the selected Cloudinary account has been established.
 The *Connection* view is closed.
 The new connection is displayed in the list of connections.

 > [Info] To establish a further Cloudinary connection to a different Cloudinary account, repeat the procedure with the corresponding Cloudinary account details.